IvoVellekoop/anysim/README.md

 ## Class hierarchy
 ~~~
 AnySim : root class implementing the Modified Born series iteration
- |
+ │
- |- GridSim : base class for all simulations on a grid
+ └─ GridSim : base class for all simulations on a grid
-     |
+     │
-     |- DiffuseSim : solves the diffusion equation
+     └─ DiffuseSim : solves the diffusion equation

-TensorMedium: object implementing the 'Medium' interface for tensor fields
- |
- |- DiffuseMedium : constructs a medium for DiffuseSim using absorption and
-                    diffusion coefficients
+Classes that implement the Medium interface

+TensorMedium: (not implemented yet) associates a matrix to each grid point, operator V=1-G is implemented as a matrix-vector multiplication
+DiagonalMedium: associates a diagonal matrix to each grid point, functionally equivalent to TensorMedium but more efficient
+ScalarMedium: not implemented yet
 ~~~

+## Example: Diffusion equation

 ## Implementing a solver
 The general structure of the modified Born series algorithm is implemented already.
 To implement a solver for a specific linear problem, one needs to implement a simulation object inheriting from AnySim or one of its derived classes (such as GridSim).
 See DiffuseSim for an example.
 The following methods should be implemented:
   * The constructor
   * AnalyzeDimensions
   * Start

-to four different operators:
+### The constructor
+The constructor takes all information needed to describe a specific linear system (e. g. a refractive index map) and a set of options.
+The returned object fully describes the linear system and all details of the simulation.

+The constructor should check the validity of all inputs and fill in defaults for missing options.
+Importantly, it should set the properties ~~~medium~~~, ~~~propagator~~~, and ~~~transform~~~.

-- Medium: This object corresponds to operator V, and typically is implemented as a multiplication with a scattering potential in the spatio-temporal domain.
+Medium: This object corresponds to operator G:= 1-V = 1-Tl (V_raw-V0) Tr, and typically is implemented as a multiplication with a scattering potential in the spatio-temporal domain.
   For the diffusion equation, for example, a DiffusionMedium object is used, which performs a multiplication with the absorption-(inverse)diffusion tensor.
+  In preparing the medium, the scattering potential is first shifted by ~V0~ to minimze ‖V‖, and then scaled to have ‖V‖<1.
+The matrices responsible for this scaling (Tl and Tr) are stored in the Medium object.

-- Propagator: This object corresponds to operator (L+1)^(-1), and typically corresponds to a multiplication with a fixed function in the spatio-temporal frequency domain.
+Propagator: This object corresponds to scaled operator Tl (L+1)^(-1) Tr, and typically is implemented as a multiplication with a fixed function in the spatio-temporal frequency domain.
   For the diffusion equation, the DiffusePropagator object corresponds to a spatio-temporal differential operator, applied in the frequency domain.

-- Transform: This operator transforms between the domains of V and L Typically, this is just a Fourier transform.
+Transform: This operator transforms between the domains of V and L Typically, this is just a Fourier transform.

-- Source: This operator applies the source term

-== Algorithm implementation ==
+## Algorithm implementation
-= Preconditioning =
+### Preconditioning
     The initial linear equation (L+V) u=s is first converted to Tl^(-1) (L'+V') Tr^(-1) u = s